 Please respond to any requests for information from the Registrar promptly.
 The Registrar should also be informed of any changes to your personal information throughout the school year.
-You can leave a note in the Registrar mailbox with any updates or send an email to registrar@nottinghillpreschool.com.
+You can send an email to registrar@nottinghillpreschool.com.

 Fees

 The fees and classes offered are as follows: